Bollington F.C.: FA Cup entries

 Despite being a minor team even within Cheshire, in 1885, Bollington entered the FA Cup and was drawn to play Oswestry at home.
 The club was let down by its finishing; Bollington "had the best of the play, but weak shooting rendered every run useless,showing the great contrast to Oswestry, who seldom missed a good chance".
-The final score was 5-0, four coming in the first half.
+The final score was 5–0, four coming in the first half.
 The club lost in the second round of the Cheshire Cup to Davenham.

-Undaunted, the club entered again the 1886-87, receiving the same draw; this time Bollington moved the tie to Macclesfield, being rewarded with a crowd of 700, but Oswestry won 8-2, scoring in the second minute and, like the previous year, being 4-0 up at the break.
+Undaunted, the club entered again the 1886–87, receiving the same draw; this time Bollington moved the tie to Macclesfield, being rewarded with a crowd of 700, but Oswestry won 8–2, scoring in the second minute and, like the previous year, being 4–0 up at the break.
 Bollington also exited the Cheshire Cup at the second round for the second consecutive year, although the club played for 80 minutes with ten men after outside-left winger Arden had his eye infected by lime from the boundary lines when the ball was kicked in his face.

 Local years

 The club did not enter the FA Cup again and concentrated on the local scene.
-Although the club again lost in the second round in the Cheshire Cup in 1887-88, it was only by 3-2 to Chester.
-However the gap between Bollington and the top clubs in the county was shown by their first round exit in the Cheshire Cup in 1888-89 to Crewe Alexandra by nine goals to two.
+Although the club again lost in the second round in the Cheshire Cup in 1887–88, it was only by 3–2 to Chester.
+However the gap between Bollington and the top clubs in the county was shown by their first round exit in the Cheshire Cup in 1888–89 to Crewe Alexandra by nine goals to two.

-Nevertheless the club was still good enough to beat Manchester Association 8-0 at the start of the 1889-90 season.
-It was however a false dawn; the club lost in the first round of the Cheshire Cup to Over Wanderers 6-1, and the club seems to have ceased operations soon afterwards, as there are no further reports of matches or entries to the local cup.
+Nevertheless, the club was still good enough to beat Manchester Association 8–0 at the start of the 1889–90 season.
+It was however a false dawn; the club lost in the first round of the Cheshire Cup to Over Wanderers 6–1, and reverted to local football, joining the North Cheshire League in 1894.
+In 1901 the club won both the Stockport League and Stockport League Cup, and in 1902–03 gained its only competitive win over local rivals Macclesfield, in the Cheshire Senior Cup, Stanley Turner netting a hat-trick in a 4–3 win.